 - your employer stops contributing to your KiwiSaver.

-Getting your KiwiSaver funds
+Getting your KiwiSaver savings

 When you reach the age that you're eligible to withdraw your funds, contact your KiwiSaver provider.

-Getting my KiwiSaver funds at 65
+Getting my KiwiSaver savings at 65

 Getting the government contribution